-Red Schoendienst has been a part of major league baseball for more than 70 years, becoming a fan favorite for the St. Louis Cardinals as both a player and manager.
-In this top list of the best Red Schoendienst baseball card appearances issued during his long career, we highlight key Bowman and Topps appearances from his playing and managing days.
+A fan favorite for the St. Louis Cardinals as both a player and manager, Red Schoendienst spent the majority of his life in major league baseball.
+In this top list of the best Red Schoendienst baseball cards issued during his long career, we highlight key Bowman and Topps appearances from his playing and managing days.

 Wherever Schoendienst went, success soon followed.
-He was part of eight pennants and five World Series-winning teams over his playing and managing career.
+He was part of eight pennants and five World Series-winning teams over his entire career.
 He won two titles as a player, including one with the Cardinals in 1946.
 He added another with the Braves while in Milwaukee in 1957.
 Schoendienst also managed the Cardinals to the 1967 championship and coached them to two more in 1964 and 1982.

-Because Red Schoendienst has hundreds of cards to his name through his many decades of service, it is no small task narrowing the list to just ten.
+Because Red Schoendienst has hundreds of cards to his name through his many decades of service, it is no small task narrowing the choices.
 While considering the composition of this list, card value is the major factor that was balanced against the desire to build a collection covering all aspects of his impressive career.

 Top 10 Red Schoendienst Baseball Cards